 A swimming pool is not the only type of water feature possible for your outdoor living space.
-Not everyone has the financial resources or the amount of room available for a private pool.
-Not everyone wants a swimming pool.
-But there might still be that desire for water, that basic, innate attraction to the musical sound and mesmerizing sight of water that's wired inside so many of us.
-Let's explore different ways to get a water feature in your outdoor living space, if you so desire.
+Not everyone has the space for a private pool, nor does everyone want a swimming pool.
+Even so, there might still be that desire for water, a basic, innate attraction to the natural, soothing sound and mesmerizing sight of water that's wired inside so many of us.

 Hot Tub or Spa

-Contrary to popular belief, fountains are not water guzzling features for your garden.
 If designed and built with water conservation in mind, a water fountain recycles water (perhaps from the pool), feeding it back to the fountain head or inlet where it is used again.
-And again, and -- you get the idea.
+And again, and—you get the idea.

-A visit to a national park might have gotten you hankering for your own backyard version of the Pacific Northwest's breathtaking Multnomah Falls.
-While you may not be able to re-create one of the world's natural wonders, you can certainly be inspired to do so.
-That way, every time you look at your own private waterfall, you can be reminded of that memory-filled trip to Yosemite or wherever.
+A visit to a national park might have gotten you yearning for your own backyard version of the Pacific Northwest's breathtaking Multnomah Falls.
+While you may not be able to recreate one of the world's natural wonders, you can certainly be inspired to do so.
+That way, every time you look at your own private waterfall, you will be reminded of that memory-filled trip to Yosemite or wherever.

-Before you get started, realize that your backyard waterfall will most likely consist of two or more pools... or bodies of water at varying heights.
+Before getting started, understand that a backyard waterfall will most likely consist of two or more pools or bodies of water at varying heights.
 The upper pool is the smallest—big enough to get the water revved-up into a sort of bustling flow.

 Natural or man-made rocks and boulders are often incorporated into home-based waterfalls.
-Also, you can orchestrate whatever course you want the waterfall to take—a direct drop ("freefall"), interweaving channels or one that breaks into a series of small holding pools or stair steps.Continue to 8 of 8 below.
+Also, you can orchestrate whatever course you want the waterfall to take—a direct drop (freefall), interweaving channels, or one that breaks into a series of small holding pools or stair steps.Continue to 7 of 10 below.